-- An auditor may issue Corrective Action Requests (CARs) during the Audit.
+- 6.1 An auditor may issue Corrective Action Requests (CARs) during the Audit.
 If so, the Participant and Applicant has 30 calendar days from the last day of the audit to respond to each CAR.
-Evidence for ALL CARs must be submitted at the same time.
-Failure to submit evidence for all CARs by the due date indicated on the Audit Scope Sheet will result in the certification(s) being Withdrawn or Denied. - 6.2 Each CAR response must include the completed CAR form which contains: - Actions to immediately correct or contain the nonconformance - Result of root cause analysis - Actions taken to correct root cause and prevent recurrence - Supporting evidence files that verify the planned actions have been implemented - The CAR form and evidence will be reviewed by QMC.
+Evidence for ALL CARs must be uploaded to the participant portal at the same time.
+Failure to submit evidence for all CARs by the due date indicated on the Audit Scope Sheet will result in the certification(s) being Withdrawn or Denied. - 6.2 Each CAR response must include the completed CAR form which contains: - Actions to immediately correct or contain the nonconformance - Result of root cause analysis - Actions taken to correct root cause and prevent recurrence - Supporting evidence files that verify the planned actions have been implemented - 6.2.1 The CAR form and evidence will be reviewed by QMC.
 If the reviewer makes a request for additional evidence, the Participant or Applicant has 14 days to respond.
 If the reviewer makes a second, which is the final request for additional evidence, the Participant or Applicant has 7 days to respond.
 Where a request for additional evidence has been made for more than one CAR, the evidence for ALL CARs must be submitted at the same time.
 Failure to respond to a request for additional evidence for any of the CARs within the stated timeframes will trigger an "unsatisfactory" result.
 Any CAR that does not receive satisfactory evidence after the three attempts will be marked "unsatisfactory".
 All reviews of corrective action, whether satisfactory or unsatisfactory, are then forwarded to AISC.
 An unsatisfactory recommendation may put the certification at risk.

-Due to Repetitive CARs or systemic QMS issues, an additional audit to verifyCAR effectiveness may be required by the CRG, even if all CARs are responded to with satisfactory results.
+Due to Repetitive CARs or systemic QMS issues, an additional audit to verify CAR effectiveness may be required by the CRG, even if all CARs are responded to with satisfactory results.

-6.3 If the Participant or Applicant chooses to dispute or "challenge" the issuance of a CAR, a challenge may be submitted by emailing QMC at cars@qmcauditing.com with the reason(s) for the challenge within 30 days of the conclusion of the audit.
+6.3 If the Participant or Applicant chooses to dispute or "challenge" the issuance of a CAR, they must complete the Part 2 response section of the CAR being disputed with the reason(s) for the challenge.
+Then uploaded the response to the audit in the participant portal.
+This must be done within 30 days of the conclusion of the audit

-Challenging a CAR does not negate a Participant's/Applicant's obligation to resolve all other CARs within the required timeframe.
+Challenging a CAR(s) does not negate a Participant's/Applicant's obligation to resolve all other CARs within the required timeframe.